Please note that this section is currently under review.

-Children can go missing for a variety of reasons, but in most instances they return home safely.
-Girls are more likely to go missing than boys at a young age and the harm to the child increases with younger children.
+Children can go missing for a variety of reasons, and in most instances they return home safely.
 In some cases, children might run away because of family issues or conflict with parents and carers.
 Sometimes children run away to escape abuse or rejection.
 Sometimes problems at school can be the cause for children to go missing.
-Sometimes children are not running away but running to somewhere, for example, in cases of child sexual exploitation.
+Sometimes children are not running away but running to somewhere, for example, in cases of child exploitation.

 A Missing and Child Exploitation Forum (MACE) is held regularly in Torbay.
-The forum is a place where information regarding children at risk, perpetrators and locations are submitted for information sharing purposes.
-Please use the referral form below to refer cases to the forum and email completed forms to Torbay Multi-Agency Safeguarding Hub (MASH)
+This is a multi agency meeting where information regarding locations or individuals of concern are discussed for information sharing purposes.
+To refer locations or individuals of concern please email to Torbay firstname.lastname@example.org

 As well as threats to the welfare of children from within their families, children may be vulnerable to abuse or exploitation from outside their families.
 These extra-familial threats might arise at school and other educational establishments, from within peer groups, or more widely from within the wider community and/or online.
 These threats can take a variety of different forms and children can be vulnerable to multiple threats, including: exploitation by criminal gangs and organised crime groups such as county lines; trafficking; online abuse; sexual exploitation...
 Working Together 2018